bpcommunity/blackpearl-aio/README.md

 Our AIO package are available on [releases](https://github.com/bpcommunity/blackpearl-aio/releases).
 Take care to avoid any problematic stuff, we are not responsible for any problems that you can have.

 It is expected that the package works with any device capable.
+We use a scheme to load *payload.bin* with different devices without changes.
+Don't forget to update your device *payload.bin* with the most recent one.

 # Recomendations
 We recomend the package usage with some configurations:

 * FAT32 (SD card)
 * emuMMC (partition or file based)
-* OFW access via hekate->reboot->OFW

 The package expects that you use it on that way.
-To open HBMenu, hold R and open the Album.
-To acess SysNAND directly from `hekate`, select reboot->OFW on the main screen.
+To open HBMenu, **hold R** and open the Album.

 ## Packages on Release